Spoilers for The Good Place, including the ending.

 To undo the sting of eternal hedonism, they re-create death, because only death brings meaning to life, according to that famous philosopher… er, Michael Schur, I guess?* Cheat number four.

 So it is that, despite human nature remaining precisely as limited as it is (and thus forcing perpetual hedonism to lead to ennui in the absence of death), human nature is also sufficiently expansive for a character to know precisely when he or she is at one with the universe.
-That is right: not enlightened enough to traverse all time and the infinite reaches of space with the magic at their fingertips and not become bored, but enlightened enough to know precisely when the limits of fulfilment have been reached.
+That’s right: not enlightened enough to traverse all time and the infinite reaches of space with the magic at their fingertips and not become bored, but enlightened enough to know precisely when the limits of fulfilment have been reached.
 The experiential fabric of the Good Place cannot be detached from 21st Century city-breaks, apparently.
 Cheat number five.

-Death remains a mystery, too, for despite Janet knowing everything in the universe, and death being a phenomenon within the universe, she does not understand it, because otherwise there could be no emotional stakes.
+The post-death death remains a mystery, too, for despite Janet knowing everything in the universe, and death being a phenomenon within the universe, she does not understand it, because otherwise there could be no emotional stakes.
 Cheat number six.

 Speaking of Janet, she tells Jason she will not be sad when he is gone because she does not experience time as a human does and so, in a sense, she will always have eternity with him.
 A corollary of this is that she will also be in mourning for eternity, because she will always be without him, indeed eternally with the moment of his departure and cessation.
 The script skips over that, because apparently we do philosophy with our tears and quivering heart-strings now.
 Cheat number seven.